domoticz/Machinon/README.md

 ## Cache problems:

-A lot of the problems users experience after a domoticz update are gone when the browsercache and appcache are cleared.
+A lot of the problems users experience after a Domoticz update are gone when the browsercache and appcache are cleared.
 There are also quite a number of posts on this forum related to these kind of problems.

 To summarize and sorted from little effort to a bit more effort take these steps and check after each step if it address the issues you encounter.

+- First, go to Setup / Parameters / Theme and Click on Reset button and Clear Borwser Cache.
+If not enought, retry with the Reset Theme button.

-- clear browser cache and appcache
+- Clear browser cache and appcache
 Chrome: chrome://appcache-internals/#
 Firefox: https://support.mozilla.org/en-US/kb/storage

-- in www/js look for domoticz.js.gz, if its there remove it, (KEEP domoticz.js !! )
+- In www/js look for domoticz.js.gz, if its there remove it, (KEEP domoticz.js !! )
-- use incognito mode using
+- Use incognito mode using
 Chrome [control] [shift] n
 Firefox: [control] [shift] p

-- restart domoticz
+- Restart domoticz
-- rename the location of the original installation and install the new version to an empty target directory.
+- Rename the location of the original installation and install the new version to an empty target directory.
 Next copy database and scripts from the old location and fire it up.
 !